jmbuhr/telescope-zotero.nvim/README.md

 List references from your local [Zotero](https://www.zotero.org/) library and add them to a bib file.

-> [!WARNING]
-> This isn't finished yet.

-## Plan

-- [x] open a telescope list with Zotero items.
-- [x] insert better-bibtex key into document on selection
-- [x] on selection, add the item to the `.bib` file configured in the yaml header of the current quarto document or project.
-- [ ] build a previewer for the items

 This does **not** provide autompletion in the document itself, as this is handled by https://github.com/jmbuhr/cmp-pandoc-references for entries already in `references.bib`.
 The intended workflow separates already used references from new ones imported from Zotero via this new plugin.